By Gerard Tiwow (Minahasa)

 By Rikson, 94.1FM Mars FM

-By Rama Wajiya, staff reporter, ORARI Mamasa, a community radio station
+By Rama Wajiya, Staff Reporter, ORARI Mamasa, a community radio station

 Reconociendo que preservar el conocimiento minahasan requiere una documentación proactiva y un periodismo dirigido por jóvenes, creamos Kelung, una plataforma mediática gestionada íntegramente por jóvenes minahasan.
 Kelung, que significa "escudo" o "guardián" en la lengua tombulu', simboliza nuestra misión de proteger y transmitir nuestro patrimonio cultural a las generaciones futuras.
 Nuestro ambicioso objetivo es crear el primer medio de comunicación indígena que publique activamente contenidos atractivos y relevantes.